-A successful student of the program gains the following skills (vary according to the degree/concentration taken):
+Successful students of the program should gain the followings skills (vary according to the concentration):

 International Graduate Student Admissions Requirements and Curricular Practical Training